 Quality Hardwood Charcoal is Expensive, Don’t Waste It!

 Every time you cook something hot and fast, you need to fill up your grill with coals.
 You usually put in 2 to 3 times as much as you need.
-Much of the charcoal is either partially charred or unburnt altogether.
+Same story with low and slow if you use the charcoal snake method.
+Much of the charcoal is either partially charred or unburned altogether.

 Some of us will either just let it burn out all the way, while others will just close the lid and discard them before the next grill.
 Good quality natural charcoal is not cheap so save every piece you can.
 It’s easy to do.